stargatedaw/stargate/docs/troubleshooting/macos_install.md

 [see this](https://support.apple.com/en-us/HT209175)

 # Portable install mode
+NOTE: It is recommended to use an exFAT formatted flash drive, as other formats such as FAT32 do not support  UNIX permissions to set the executable bit, and others are not compatible across all 3 major desktop platforms.

 If you would like to install Stargate DAW for MacOS to a flash drive, or you just want to store your projects and configurations next to the app bundle, simply place the app bundle in the desired folder, and create a file called